In co-operation with Czech Tourism

 Just outside Litomerice is Ploskovice Castle, and we wanted to see it!
 The site was already used by knights in the 12th century, and the castle you can see today looks like it did in the 19th century, when the abdicated Austrian king lived here.

-To see the castle inside, you have to join a guided tour, which we did.
-The tour was in Czech, but at least we got a little booklet in English that we could read ...
+To see the inside of the castle, you have to take a guided tour, which we did.
+The tour was in Czech, but at least we got a small booklet in English that we could read ...

 Under the south side of the castle are caves, with paintings, sculptures and fountains.
 A bit different!
 All in all, we are very pleased with a varied and pleasant visit to Litomerice.
 We actually made another visit nearby but it is of a slightly different nature, simply a little heavier, so we will tell you about it tomorrow.